JPalmerK/YAWN_functions/README.md

 This tutorial provides concrete example of setting up and using a series of functions to process sound data.
 Ultimately, this should be a GUI, but for the meantime, some R knowledge will be required.

-## Setting up the soundfiles and the project
+## Setting up the sound files and the project

-This code is structured such that data are exported to hdf5 files.
+This code is structured such that data are exported to HDF5 files.
 These large databases are capable of handling multiple types of data and grouping datasets.
 For our purposes we often evaluate noise level data from multiple instruments across years and locations.
 Thus, the example code sets up the data assuming a higher project level and hydrophones as the lower level.
-Wihtin the hydrophone names we have the metrics of interest, broadband, hybrid-milidecade, and third octave sound levels.
-These are arranged with as datasets.
-Additionally, the analysis parameters, timestamps, center frequencies of the third octave and hybrid-milidecade data are saved as independent datasets within each hydrophone.
+Within the hydrophone names we have the metrics of interest (e.g. broadband, hybrid-milidecade, and third octave sound levels).
+These are arranged as datasets.
+Additionally, the analysis parameters, time stamps, center frequencies of the third octave and hybrid-milidecade bands are saved as independent datasets within each hydrophone.

-If you don't want to muck around navigating to the functions directory, open the project and make sure you have the here library installed.
+If you don't want to muck around navigating to the functions directory, open the project and make sure you have the `here` library installed.
 The rest should just work.

 ```{r}
 rm(list = ls())